the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

-you need to know is that the spatio-temporal structure of the network should remain unchanged (e.g., the number of nodes, conduction speed, the recorded state-variables, integration time-step size and selected monitors should be the same.)
+you need to know is that the spatio-temporal structure of the network should remain unchanged (e.g., the number of nodes, conduction speed, the recorded state-variables, integration time-step size and selected monitors should be the same).

 -  In *AnatomyOfARegionSimulation\_a* click on |pen|, set :math:`\mathbf{a=0.042}` in
    the *long-range coupling function*.
 Then, click on the **Branch** button.